 "Such is the enigma of Lee Harvey Oswald, who spent the last 48 hours of his life denying he had shot anyone rather than taking credit for removing a president and a cop - two fathers cut down in their prime."
 (Gary Mack )

-Again, Mack offers bias in favor of Lee Harvey Oswald's sole guilt despite the contending primary evidence, Perhaps the greater enigma is no consideration regarding Oswald's lack of practice and possibly defective rifle.iv v vi All the contended medical evidence and the exhibits are forgotten and Mack chides Oswald for cutting down two men without conclusive proof.
+Again, Mack offers bias in favor of Lee Harvey Oswald's sole guilt despite the contending primary evidence.
+Perhaps the greater enigma is no consideration regarding Oswald's lack of practice, improvised weapon modifications, and outdated weapon.iv v vi All the contended medical evidence and the exhibits are forgotten and Mack chides Oswald for cutting down two men without conclusive proof.
 This brings us to the article's title "The End of Conspiracy", which is a hopeful if unrealistic statement.
-Mack seems to ignore any feasible evidence of conspiracy in the case, much like the FBI under Hoover.vii viii ix x xi xii Mack only considers the possible implications this specific photograph can glean about the nefarious intentions of Lee Harvey Oswald.
+Mack seems to ignore any feasible evidence of conspiracy in the case, much like the FBI under Hoover.vii viii ix x xi Mack only considers the possible implications this specific photograph can glean about the nefarious intentions of Lee Harvey Oswald.
 Ultimately, this was a quixotic endeavor and no one can solve the case or make conclusive grand hypothesis based on a single photograph.
 Yet this does not dissuade some from attempting to do so.